 If, against our advice, you do travel outside Khartoum, you should exercise extreme caution.

 Rising food prices and austerity measures continue to generate civil unrest in Khartoum, Omdurman and elsewhere.
 The lifting of fuel subsidies in September 2013 led to violent demonstrations across Sudan, including in Khartoum.
 In some cases violent clashes led to the deaths of protestors and bystanders.
 You should avoid all demonstrations and protests, monitor local media and follow the advice of local authorities, as violence could occur with little warning.

 On 14 September 2012, protestors attacked the US, British and German Embassies in Khartoum.
 A number of protestors were reportedly killed.
 Further incidents involving Western interests are possible.

 Foreigners in Sudan could be targeted in reaction to national and international events.
 Politically motivated demonstrations, including anti-Western rallies, can occur in Sudan.
 You should take particular care in the period surrounding Friday prayers.

 Curfews can be imposed with little or no warning.
 All curfews should be strictly observed.

-There is a high threat of kidnapping throughout Sudan.
+There is a threat of kidnapping throughout Sudan.
 Foreigners, including NGO workers, could be targeted.
-Australians in Sudan should put in place robust measures to ensure their personal security, seek professional security advice and take out kidnapping insurance.
+Australians in Sudan should seek professional security advice and have effective personal security measures in place.